broilo/Summaries/aws-ec2/README.md

     * AWS provides only a few configuration knobs.
 * It costs less to setup your own load balancer, but it will be a lot more effort on your end.
 * It's integrated with many AWS offerings/services.

+### Health checks

+* Are crucial for load balancers.
+* They enable the load balancer to know if instances it forwards traffic to are available to reply to requests.
+* Is done on a port and a route (/H=health is common).
+* If the response isn't 200 (OK), then the instance is unhealthy.